BryceCanyonCounty/bcc-portals/README.md

 # Portals

 #### Description
-This is a basic Portals (fast-travel) script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
+This is a basic fast-travel script for RedM servers using the [VORP framework](https://github.com/VORPCORE).
 Travel can be arranged through shops.
 There are 9 shops configured, more shop locations may be added using the `config.lua` file.

 #### Features
 - Buy passage to a location from a Portal Shop